Sohil-K16/ai-chatbot/README.md

 </a>

 <p align="center">
-    Chat SDK is a free, open-source template built with Next.js and the AI SDK that helps you quickly build powerful chatbot applications.
+    Chat SDK is a free, open-source built with Next.js and the AI SDK that helps you quickly build powerful chatbot applications.
 </p>

 <p align="center">